JAM Guidelines

 – a living document

 Skiing On Skin Festival is a temporary, intentional community focused on the practice and research of Contact Improvisation.
-These guidelines are intended to support this focus, highlighting community care and individual responsibility within the communal framework.
+These guidelines are intended to support this focus, highlighting community care and individual responsibility.

 Safety